 “We are thrilled to have the opportunity to play college football in such a beautiful setting as the Maritime Park Stadium,” said UWF President Judy Bense.
 “We sincerely appreciate the partnership with Quint and Rishy Studer, The Blue Wahoos, the CMPA and the City of Pensacola.
 Together we are adding vibrancy to the university and community, and building affinities that will last a lifetime.”

 UWF will hire a head football coach in Spring 2014, who will start recruiting the first football student-athletes that fall.
 The inaugural recruiting class will be enrolled in Fall 2015 and begin practices and scrimmages in preparation for the inaugural season in Fall 2016.

-“This is one most exciting times in Pensacola’s history’, said Pensacola Mayor Ashton Hayward, III.
+“This is one of the most exciting times in Pensacola’s history," said Pensacola Mayor Ashton Hayward, III.
 “A multi-use stadium in our community was envisioned all along.
 With student-resident halls in the Historic Pensacola Village and offices in Belmont-DeVilliers, football at the Community Maritime Park is another example of the University of West Florida establishing a strong presence in our downtown.”